vandyand/clojure-trader/roadmap.md

 - [ ] Performance: Store outside data streams in local db.
 Test if this is a performance boost (enough data and logically it will be)
 - [ ] Make strategy configurable to go long or short (maybe get this working in incubator 0.1.x first)
 - [ ] Make latex formula generator for strindies (and strategies? (logical latex notation)[https://www.geeksforgeeks.org/logic-notations-in-latex/])
+- [ ] Make strindicators able to subscribe to all available instruments as inception and intention data

 ### Completed Tasks